SupaxInc/data-structure-and-algorithms/README.md

         - Also useful in scenarios where movement is restricted to only horizontally and vertically directions, such as navigating a city with a grid-like street layout.
             - Not allowed diagonally.
         - In this case, its used to determine the smallest edge to add to MST in Prims algorithm.
+    - The graph is a **COMPLETE** graph where we can connect to any point from a point.

 ## 743 - Network Delay Time (Advanced)